pingcap/docs/privilege-management.md

 * `CONNECTION_ADMIN`
 * `SYSTEM_VARIABLES_ADMIN`

-The full set of dynamic privileges that are assignable will depend on your TiDB installation.
-This is because plugins (such as the Audit plugin) are able to register new privileges with the TiDB Server as part of their initialization procedure.
+The full set of dynamic privileges can be observed with `SHOW PRIVILEGES`.
+Because plugins are permitted to add new privileges, it is possible that the list of privileges that are assignable will differ based on your TiDB installation.

 > **Note:**
 >